 Application and Acceptance: All candidates interested in participation must complete all application forms and submit them to the General Manager or AYC STP Director by June 1.
 Acceptance into the AYC STP will be made based on several factors, including availability, skills, prior applicable experience and prior experience with the program.
 Please note any applications received after June 1st will be subject to space available in the AYC STP.

-Enrollment Periods: The AYC STP will run for 2 four-week sessions commencing on Monday, June 27, 2016.
-Each semester is further divided into 2 two week sessions to provide flexibility for participants’ families, should that be needed.
+Enrollment Periods: The AYC STP will run for 4 two-week sessions commencing on Monday, June 26, 2017.
 Note that there are minimum participation requirements for enrollment, as follows: Minimum enrollment for the Under 8 program is participation in at least 1 two-week session.
-Minimum enrollment for the other sections of the AYC STP is participation in at least four consecutive weeks (2 two-week sessions in any consecutive combination).
+Minimum enrollment for the other sections of the AYC STP is participation in at least two consecutive weeks.
 Minimum enrollment for Opti Racing or 420 Racing is for a full season.
 Because staffing commitments must be made based on enrollment, AYC STPs enrollment fees are non-refundable.

 Boat Use and Boat Credits: Participants in the AYC STP sail Optimist Dinghies, O’Pen Bics and 420’s.
 Parents of these children are encouraged to own appropriate sailboats and to make them available for use by the AYC STP.
 Boat ownership by participants or their families is critical to the success of the AYC STP and is the only way that a parent or guardian can make absolutely sure that his or her child will have a boat to sail in area regattas and the Club’s weekend and evening racing events.